Contra Costa County Accident Attorneys

 - Transmission defects

 A scary realization is knowing that a manufacturing defect can cause an accident without warning.
 What do you do when you are hit with an accident because of a design defect?
-You contact the exceptional attorneys at our Contra Costa firm.
-You act as your representative against a large corporation that is avoiding liability.
-We fight for you while you do what is important-heal.
+Contact the attorneys at our Contra Costa firm.
+We’ll handle the legal process on your behalf, allowing you to focus on your medical recovery.

 California has a lemon law in effect for poorly manufactured vehicles.
 California’s lemon law allows customers to be compensated for defective car parts that impair the use, value, or safety of a new car purchased in California.
-The lemon law covers severe defects that the car manufacturer cannot repair or any defect that caused the vehicle to be unable to use for at least 30 days since it was purchased.
+The lemon law covers severe defects that the car manufacturer cannot repair, or any defect that causes the vehicle to be unable to be used for at least 30 days since it was purchased.
 If both conditions are met, then the car is considered a lemon, and the vehicle owner may be entitled to compensation.

 If an owner has a defective vehicle, they can be compensated in one of two ways.
 First, the owner can choose to have the manufacturer replace or repair the car, or the owner can request a refund from the manufacturer.
 It is not just vehicles that are subject to pay compensation.
 Any manufacturer of a defective product is strictly liable for damage caused by the product.

-A company is strictly liable for the harm, meaning that it does not matter whether it was negligent; it still must pay.
-Our expert legal team will thoroughly investigate the cause of your accident.
-We will develop a strategy to win your case throughout our investigation and find who is responsible for your harm.
-We preserve any evidence, including evidence that exposes designed flaws and negligent maintenance that led to your injuries.
-We are committed to getting you the compensation you deserve.
+A company is strictly liable for the harm, meaning it does not matter whether it was negligent; it still must pay.
+Our legal team will thoroughly investigate the cause of your accident and create a strategy for your case throughout our investigation.
+We’ll identify who is responsible for your harm and preserve any evidence, including any proof that exposes design flaws and negligent maintenance leading to your injuries.
+We are here to advocate for your rights and pursue compensation for your losses.

-If you are injured because of a dangerous road in California, call our personal injury law firm immediately.
-Way too often, Californians are injured because of poorly maintained roadways or roadways that are just poorly designed.
+If you are injured because of a dangerous road in California, call our personal injury law firm.
+Way too often, Californians are hurt because of poorly maintained roadways or roadways that are just poorly designed.
 California is a densely populated state.
 Because of the bustling roads, it is of the utmost importance to have well-maintained and well-designed roads.

 The state or county may be liable for injuries caused to its citizens by negligent maintenance or design.
-Arash Law and the team headed by Arash Khorsandi will expertly find who is responsible and fight for you to receive compensation.
-Our accident attorneys in Contra Costa County have recovered over $500 million in damages for plaintiffs injured because of poorly designed and maintain roadways.
-Some of our client’s cases have involved:
+Arash Law works to identify who is responsible and advocate for your compensation.
+Some of our clients’ cases have involved injuries due to:

-- Lack of variation in the road surface, such as rumble strips, to warn drivers of hazards or upcoming changes in the roadway
+- Lack of road surface variation (e.g., rumble strips) to warn drivers of hazards or upcoming changes in the roadway.

-- Allowing passing when visibility is usually restricted by weather, hills, or curves
+- Allowing passing with visibility restricted by weather, hills, or curves.

 When you are injured in an accident, your injuries can take many forms.
 And just like your injuries can be in many different forms, the damages can also be various.
 Damages typically take one of two primary forms.
 Injuries are either economic or non-economic.